mnek1t/Sport-Store_ASP_NET_CORE/step-3.md

 ![](Images/3.8.png)

-- To complete the checkout process, create a `Completed.cshtml` Razor View that displays a thank-you message with a summary of the orders.
+- To complete the checkout process, create a `Completed.cshtml` Razor View that displays a thank-you message with a summary of the orders

 ```
 @model int